Ulm-IQO/qudi/documentation/qudi_jupyter_notebook.md

 # How to use the QuDi Jupyter Notebook {#jupyterkernel}

 1. Install the QuDi Jupyter kernel
+  * Ensure that your Anaconda environment or Python installation has up-to-date dependencies
   * In a terminal, go to the `tools` folder in the `qudi` folder
   * Eventually do `activate qudi` to activate the conda environment
   * Do `python qudikernel.py install`